Non-stop flights to Busan (PUS)

 Business class flights to Busan

-There are 5 airports that have flights to Busan in Business Class.
+There are 9 airports that have flights to Busan in Business Class.
 All airports that offer business class flights to PUS are listed below:

 Intercontinental flights to Busan

-These are all non-stop intercontinental flights to Gimhae International Airport (PUS), as of March 2021:
+These are all non-stop intercontinental flights to Gimhae International Airport (PUS), as of April 2026:

 Non-stop flights from China to Busan

-Air Busan: year-round flights from Haikou (HAK), Qingdao (TAO), Sanya (SYX), Xi'an (XIY), Yanji (YNJ) and Zhangjiajie (DYG).
+Air Busan: seasonal flights from Huangshan City (TXN), year-round flights from Qingdao (TAO), Xi'an (XIY), Yanji (YNJ) and Zhangjiajie (DYG).

-China Southern (SkyTeam): seasonal flights from Guangzhou (CAN), Shenyang (SHE) and Yanji (YNJ).
+Eastar Jet: seasonal flights from Yanji (YNJ).

-Korean Air (SkyTeam): seasonal flights from Beijing (PEK), year-round flights from Qingdao (TAO) and Shanghai (PVG).
+Korean Air (SkyTeam): seasonal flights from Beijing (PEK), Qingdao (TAO) and year-round flights from Shanghai (PVG).

-Shanghai Airlines: seasonal flights from Shanghai (PVG) and Zhangjiajie (DYG).
+Shanghai Airlines: year-round flights from Shanghai (PVG).

 Non-stop flights from Japan to Busan

-Jeju Air: seasonal flights from Fukuoka (FUK), Osaka (KIX) and Tokyo (NRT).
+Jin Air: seasonal flights from Shimojishima (SHI), Fukuoka (FUK), Nagoya (NGO), Okinawa (OKA), Osaka (KIX), Sapporo (CTS) and Tokyo (NRT).

-Korean Air (SkyTeam): year-round flights from Fukuoka (FUK), Nagoya (NGO) and Tokyo (NRT).
+Korean Air (SkyTeam): seasonal flights from Nagoya (NGO) and year-round flights from Tokyo (NRT).

-Tway Air: seasonal flights from Osaka (KIX).
+Tway Air: seasonal flights from Fukuoka (FUK), Osaka (KIX), Sapporo (CTS) and Tokyo (NRT).

 Non-stop flights from East Asia to Busan